 Before attempting this method, prepare yourself for one unhappy pooch.
 While he may love to be petted, the anal sphincter is very sensitive and they are simply not used to a foreign object around there.

 Put on a pair of clean disposable gloves.
 Add some lubricant to your dominant hand’s index and middle fingers.
 Using your fingertips, gently yet firmly press soft tissues around your pet’s anus.
 Firmly holding the tissue and holding your forefinger and thumb about 1 ½ inches apart, gently press inward, stimulating the rectum opening.
-Depending on the size and behavior of your dog you might need to get the help of a second person for this.
+Depending on the size and behavior of your dog, you might need to get the help of a second person for this.

 6. The Ice Cube Technique

-Using ice cubes is an easy way to stimulate dogs to poop.
+Using ice cubes is a great way to stimulate dogs to poop.
 What you’ll need are some ice cubes and a pair of disposable gloves.
 Before taking your pet outside, firmly embrace him and make him feel comfortable in your lap.
 Put on the gloves and gently lift your pet’s tail, using your fingers to clear his anal pathway.
 Insert the ice cube slowly into your dog’s sphincter and keep it in place for about 30 seconds.
 Your dog will attempt to shove the uncomfortable cube from him, leading to contraction.
 After he pushes out the ice cube, he’s also bound to push out some poo.

 Remedies to Avoid